fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/DevelopingServices/index.rst

 Let us walk through this code to see which elements should be provided.

-First, the comment line with the SVN keyword ''$HeadURL: $'' is provided.
-This line will be substituted by the SVN to show the author and the date of the last commit.

-Next comes the documentation string describing the service purpose and behavior.
-It is followed by the ''__RCSID__'' global module variable which is assigned the value of the ''$Id: $'' SVN keyword.
+The first lines show the documentation string describing the service purpose and behavior.
+It is followed by the ''__RCSID__'' global module variable which is assigned the value of the ''$Id: $'' Git keyword.

 Several import statements will be clear from the subsequent code.